We are here to make optical sensing “gettable” by providing simple, clear answers

 Q: How to perform wavelength calibrations on a modular spectrometer?

 A: We offer a Quick Start Guide.
 Download here.

-Q: How accurate are the Ocean Insight spectrometer wavelength calibration light sources?
+Q: How accurate are the Ocean Insight radiometric calibration light sources?

 A: Ocean Insight uses calibration light sources that can be traced to a standard light source characterized at the National Institute of Standards (NIST).
 This does not mean necessarily that a specific model light source used for calibration was measured at NIST.
 Light sources change their output over time as the bulb degrades, and therefore remain within acceptable calibration limits only for the lifetime of the blurb (up to 3,500 hours).